← Writing

 The decision took less than fifteen minutes.

-The meeting had been scheduled for an hour, with three items on the agenda, but the first absorbed all the attention: declining activation metrics in a newly launched product.
-The numbers were uncomfortable but not catastrophic, and the room carried a quiet urgency.
-Something needed to change.
+The meeting had been scheduled for an hour, with three items on the agenda, but the first absorbed all available attention: declining activation metrics in a newly launched product.
+The numbers were uncomfortable but not catastrophic, which is often the most dangerous category.
+Enough urgency to act, not enough clarity to know what to do.

-An engineering manager responded almost immediately.
-He proposed accelerating the rollout of the new onboarding flow, noting that it was already in progress.
+An engineering manager responded almost immediately, proposing to accelerate the rollout of a new onboarding flow that was already in progress.
 By cutting secondary instrumentation and deferring edge-case handling, the team could ship two sprints earlier.
 The product manager reinforced the logic.
 The designer simplified the experience to reduce build time.
-No one objected.
+No one objected, which is usually taken as a strong signal that nothing important has been missed.

 The reasoning felt coherent.
 The group moved quickly from proposal to agreement.
 Slack lit up with follow-up actions.
 Roadmaps shifted.
-The meeting ended early.
+The meeting ended early, which was interpreted as a success.

 It felt decisive.
 It felt aligned.
 It felt like leadership.